ImanAdhikary/2nd-Task/README.md

 # Second-Task
-   1. I have loaded the new Prepsocessed csv dataset using pandas.
+   1. I have loaded the new Preprocessed csv dataset using pandas.

    2. Mean, Medium, Std values are processed.